First contact with liberators - Jef Theuws

 3 – Jef Theuws

-On September 11, 1944, English reconnaissance vehicles arrived in the Netherlands for the first time.
-These crossed the border at the Barrier.
-This made Bergeijk the first municipality in the Netherlands where Allies set foot on Dutch territory.
+On September 11, 1944, British reconnaissance vehicles entered the Netherlands for the first time.
+They crossed the border at the Barrier.
+This made Bergeijk the first municipality in the Netherlands where Allied troops set foot on Dutch soil.

 3 – Jef Theuws